SouthCloud0703/Yoake/memo.md

 ### Service 2: Validator as a Service
 - Icon: /images/services/vaas.png
 - Title: Validator as a Service
-- Description: Complete validator operations for Solana-native projects and communities with maximum reliability.
+- Description: Complete validator operations for Solana-native projects and Japanese enterprise.
 - **Detailed Features:**
   - White-label validation under your brand
   - Custom infrastructure and dedicated hardware